Advertisement

 Additional Notes

-This program provides long-term, interest-free, deferred payment loans for necessary home repairs to eligible residents; there is approximately a one-year waiting list.
-Applications can be submitted via mail, email, or fax using the Waiting List Request Form.
+This program provides eligible residents with long-term, interest-free, deferred payment loans for necessary home repairs and has approximately a one-year waiting list.

 Other Programs